Have you been working from home for so long that you’re dying to go work remotely in a new environment?

 Can you work remotely at Cafe Kitsune?

-Starting April 2022, their seats for dine-in are designated as laptop free, as the aim is to facilitate an environment in which you can have a good old chat with your buddy.
+The seats for dine-in are designated as laptop free, as the aim is to facilitate an environment in which you can have a good old chat with your buddy.
 You could do some type of work that didn’t involve a computer, like writing or reading, or art.
 Art seems welcome.

 Verbatim from what their manager wrote to me on Google Maps reviews was that they look forward to a cafe space filled with laughter and conversation (rather than laptops).
 So, you could have a business meeting at Kitsune instead of having your meeting over video. :-)